-4.2.3 Truck-Mounted and Trailer-Mounted Attenuator (TMA) Support Vehicle
+TRUCK-MOUNTED AND TRAILER-MOUNTED ATTENUATOR (TMA) SUPPORT VEHICLE

 The impact performance of truck- and trailer-mounted attenuators can be strongly affected by the mass of the support vehicle.
 Light support trucks roll forward when a vehicle strikes the attenuator.
 This roll ahead effectively lengthens the attenuator and thereby increases its capacity to accommodate high- speed impacts.
 On the other hand, occupant risk factors for occupants of the support vehicle increase with lower weight.
 To assure that the occupant risk factors for the support truck driver are no more than those of the test vehicle occupants, the weight of the support truck should not be less than that of the test vehicle, i.e., 5,000 lb (2,270 kg).

-Heavier support trucks reduce the roll-ahead effect and represent a more critical condition for TMA design.
+Heavier support trucks reduce the roll-ahead effect and represent a more critical condition for TMA de- sign.
 However, designing TMAs for heavier support vehicles increases the required length of the TMA and thereby increases its cost.
 Developers must therefore determine the maximum weight of the support truck that can be used with each TMA design.
-All TMA testing must then be conducted with the maximum allowable support vehicle weight.
+All TMA testing must then be conducted with the maxi- mum allowable support vehicle weight.
 A TMA designed for an unlimited support truck weight should be tested with the support truck blocked against any roll ahead.

 Although any vehicle can be used to support a TMA, in practice, dump trucks are used most often.
-Therefore, it is recommended that, unless the attenuator is designed for attachment to a very light support truck, TMA testing should be conducted with an appropriately sized dump truck.
+Therefore, it is recommended that, unless the attenuator is designed for attachment to a very light sup- port truck, TMA testing should be conducted with an appropriately sized dump truck.
 The support truck should be placed in second gear with the parking brake engaged.
 Any necessary ballast should be placed in a manner to preclude movement during a high-speed impact with the rear of the vehicle.
 Ballast should either be securely anchored to the bed of the support truck or be placed at the back of the bed to minimize shifting during the test.

 Documentation of support trucks should include year, make, and model of the truck as well as ballast mass, test inertial mass, and the horizontal c. g. location of the ballasted vehicle.
 The type, location, and manner of securing the ballast should also be reported.
 Finally, the condition and type of brakes used to reduce vehicle roll ahead should be documented.